oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 - Access to special “jobbed beginner” weapons, like the Monkey Wrench and Metal Axe;
 - summons, e.g. Silver Hawk and Frostprey;
-- and a number of buffs, including Sharp Eyes, The Blessing of Amazon, and Focus.
+- and a number of buffs, e.g. Sharp Eyes, The Blessing of Amazon, Focus, etc.

 In archery, the woods(wo)man benefits from many of the same things that a non-odd archer does.
 However, there are some crucial differences: